clerickx/TheStage4Library/README.md

 .
 DM issue causing the DM not to appear (only in some stage4's) .
 Tree not being .
 ```
+### Creating your own stage4's

+Simple mount the root partition only here i will do it at /mnt/gentoo and i run this
+sudo tar -cJpvf file.tar.xz at the /mnt/gentoo directory
+and to extract do
+sudo tar -xJpvf file.tar.xz

 ## Installation

 **Note: every single step here must be done as root**